Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Preliminaries

-An example of distance-to-leader vectors is illustrated in Figure \ref{fig:PMI}.
+An example of distance-to-leaders vectors is illustrated in Figure \ref{fig:PMI}.
 A PMI sequence of length five is

-Indices of circled values in \eqref{eq:PMIexample} are the coordinates at which the corresponding distance-to-leader vectors are satisfying the PMI property.
-The length of PMI sequence of distance-to-leader vectors is related to the dimension of SSC as stated in the following result.
+Indices of circled values in \eqref{eq:PMIexample} are the coordinates at which the corresponding distance-to-leaders vectors are satisfying the PMI property.
+The length of the longest PMI sequence of distance-to-leaders vectors is related to the dimension of SSCS as stated in the following result.